Penis enlargement surgery frequently asked questions

 How long do I need to stay in the hospital for?

-After the operation, you would need to stay in hospital for 3-4 hours.
-During this time you will be attended by our nurse, be provided with something to eat, have a check up with your surgeon and when the all clear is provided, you will be ready to go home.
+After the operation, you would need to stay in the hospital for 3-4 hours.
+During this time you will be attended by our nurse, be provided with something to eat, have a check-up with your surgeon and when the all clear is provided, you will be ready to go home.
 You will be able to walk and function normally, usually with very little pain or discomfort.

 I am travelling from abroad – how long do I need to stay for any follow up after my surgery?

 The next day after your operation you will have a follow up in office consultation with your surgeon.
-After this, most patients can travel although we recommend that you stay for a further 1-2 days so that you can have further follow ups over then next few days with your surgeon if required however this is not mandatory.
+After this, most patients can travel although we recommend that you stay for a further 1-2 days so that you can have further follow-ups over the next few days with your surgeon if required, however, this is not mandatory.

 What do I need to do to prepare for the operation?